-

 Your travel insurance should be the first payer.

-These policies are attractive to inexperienced fliers who might not have capacity to buy a hotel room and wait — or have impossible restrictions on date of travel because of weather.
+These policies are attractive to inexperienced fliers who might not have the capacity to buy a hotel room and wait — or have impossible restrictions on the date of travel because of weather.

 Lots of cheap policies provide